metapolator/metapolator/elements-of-design.md

 ![](http://mmiworks.net/metapolator/instanceslist.png)

-_**quick overview**: this project contains one instance and one string of instances; the lone instance (Instance #1) is probably for exploration, because it has still its default name; the string of instances is called Exotic and consist of 9 instances; one (Thin) is currently selected, any edits or actions are applied to it; two other instances (Light, Regular) are marked to be also viewed in the specimen (in Design Spaces view)._
+_**quick overview**: this design space contains one instance and one string of instances; the lone instance (Instance #1) is probably for exploration, because it has still its default name; the string of instances is called Exotic and consist of 9 instances; one (Thin) is currently selected, any edits or actions are applied to it; two other instances (Light, Regular) are marked to be also viewed in the specimen (in Design Spaces view)._

 #### list behaviour
 The list scrolls vertically when necessary and consist of 3 columns.
 From left (for L–to–R UI locales) we see: